-This Christmas, Darren we have been doing a lot of talking about how far we’ve come in our stepfamily struggles.
-As I said in an Instagram post earlier this week, this for the last couple Christmas we’ve actually found ourselves stress free when it comes to our coparenting/stepfamily stressors.
+This Christmas, Darren and I have been doing a lot of talking about how far we’ve come in our stepfamily struggles.
+As I said in an Instagram post earlier this week, for the last couple Christmases we’ve actually found ourselves stress free when it comes to our coparenting/stepfamily stressors.
 It feels nice.
 Really freakin’ nice.

 And I don’t say that to rub it in your face.

 I say that to let you know that it can be better.